asallen91/Fix-My-Boredom/README.md

 ## Features
 The user will be able to retreive suggestions for what activity to pursue.

-The user will also be able to filter the suggestions based on activity type, price, how accessible the activity is and how many participants the activity requires.
+The user will also be able to filter the suggestions based on activity type.

-The user then will be prompted if they would like to learn more about the activiy suggested and the app will preform a search for them using SerpAPI.
+The user will also be able to learn more about the activiy suggested if they so desire.
+If so, the user can input their desired activity into a search bar and see results returned onto the screen as links.

 ## Milestones
 1. Creating the main directory, complete with a randomizer button and filter suggestions
-2. Returns will be implemented as a dropbox, with links (when available) to the suggested activity as well as prompt which will allow the user to search the web about the acitiviy.
+2. Returns will be implemented as a simple html element.
+3. Search feature will be implemented and finalized
-3. Final touch ups will include cleaning up code and the overall presentation of the App
+4. Final touch ups will include cleaning up code and the overall presentation of the App

 ## Project Requirements
 The given APIs are free, except for the Google Search API.